rust-vmm/vhost/crates/vhost/README.md

 Master is the application that shares its virtqueues, slave is the consumer of the virtqueues.
 Master and slave can be either a client (i.e. connecting) or server (listening) in the socket communication.

+## Xen support

+Supporting Xen requires special handling while mapping the guest memory.
+The `vm-memory` crate implements xen memory mapping support via a separate feature `xen`, and this crate uses the same feature name to enable Xen support.

+Also, for xen mappings, the memory regions passed by the frontend contains few extra fields as described in the vhost-user protocol documentation.

+It was decided by the `rust-vmm` maintainers to keep the interface simple and build the crate for either standard Unix memory mapping or Xen, and not both.